All Products

 Information in the backup download list cannot be deleted.
 This does not affect the use of the instance.

-Can a downloaded backup file be directly imported into a self-managed database?
+Can I directly import a downloaded backup file into a self-managed database?

-No, it cannot.
 A physical backup cannot be directly imported into a self-managed database.
-To import the backup, we recommend that you manually create a logical backup, download it to a local machine, and then import it.
+To import a backup, we recommend that you manually create a logical backup, download it to your computer, and then import it.

-When I use the wget command to download a backup, the error "ERROR 504: Gateway Time-out." is reported.
-How do I fix this?
+When I use the wget command to download a backup, the "ERROR 504: Gateway Time-out" error is reported.
+How do I fix this issue?

-When you use the wget command, we recommend that you add the --read-timeout=300 --connect-timeout=300 parameter.
+When you run the wget command, we recommend that you add the --read-timeout=300 --connect-timeout=300 parameter.

 Does downloading a backup use the bandwidth of the current instance?